Entanglement certification in bulk nonlinear crystals for degenerate and non-degenerate SPDC: spectral filter effects on transverse spatial correlations: Theory

-which is essentially the two-photon analog of an optical Fourier transform.
-(In practice, one can also obtain $I(x_s,x_i)$ by imaging the crystal face onto a camera with a 1:$M$ magnification.)
-We then extract $\Delta x_{ s|i}$ and $\Delta q_{ s|i}$ from these simulated distributions that will be described in the next section \ref{sec:estimatingUncertainity_parameter}.
+which is essentially the biphoton analog of an optical Fourier transform.
+(In experiment, this transformation can be done by imaging the crystal face onto a camera with a 1:$M$ magnification).
+To determine the position-space uncertainty ($\Delta x_{s|i}$) and momentum-space uncertainty ($\Delta q_{s|i}$), we used the method described in the following section-- Sec.~\ref{sec:estimatingUncertainity_parameter}.

-\section{Spatial Uncertainty Parameters}
+\subsection{Spatial Uncertainty Parameters}

-To analyze the conditional correlation in quantum imaging, the standard way is to select a spatial point for the signal (or idler) and examine the distribution of its counterpart, the idler (or signal) \cite{defienne2024advances}.
-In our simulation, to estimate the spatial correlation, we build the full joint intensity distribution (JID) for the SPDC field in both the momentum space $I(q_s, q_i)$ and the position space $I(x_s, x_i)$, then calculate the inferred variance using the covariance formula.
+To analyze the conditional correlations in quantum imaging, the standard way is to select a spatial point for the signal (or idler) and examine the distribution of its counterpart, the idler (or signal) \cite{defienne2024advances}.
+In our simulation, to estimate the spatial correlation, we build the full JPD function for the SPDC field in both the momentum space $I(q_s, q_i)$ (Eq. \ref{eq4}) and the position space $I(x_s, x_i)$ (Eq.~\ref{eq:position_Intensity}), and then calculated the inferred variance using the covariance formula.